flag of England French flag Accessibility Home Site Map Skiptocontent Contact Bookings Tours Travel Guide Visa Search

 nalut

 The present town of Nalut is surrounded by the ruins of old villages and settlements, most of which have never been excavated before.
 Places of interest include several caves and castles, like those of Nalut Old Castle, Tseenan and Teltayeen; several natural springs, like those of Tala and Touneen; and, a number of ancient ruins and villages surrounding Nalut city.
-The spectacular Berber fortified granary, which has nearly 400 rooms, was originally used to store grain, oil and other produce for safe keeping.
+The spectacular Berber fortified granary, which has nearly 400 rooms, was originally used to store grain, oil and other produce for safe keeping (an ancient Berber bank).
 The granary, also known as Ghasro (The Old Castle), is situated on a steep hillside, surrounded by the remains of the old, deserted village.
 It was said that the castle was built in 1240 AD, while locals say it is at least 2000 years old.
 Proper archaeological research perhaps can settle the issue.

 nalut castle top

-Nalut old city street, Libya.
+Nalut old city street

 The Streets of Old Nalut.